 The Impact of Body Dysmorphic Disorder

-Body dysmorphic disorder is a condition that causes a person to obsess over real or imagined physical “flaws.”
-Body dysmorphic disorder affects both men and women and usually begins during their teenage years and early adulthood.
+Body dysmorphic disorder is a condition that causes a person to obsess over real or imagined “flaws” in their appearance.
+It affects both men and women and usually begins during their teenage years and early adulthood.
 Body dysmorphic disorder affects less than 3% of the population of the United States.
 Someone who is suffering from the disorder may spend hours every day thinking about their appearance or looking at themselves in the mirror, or sometimes they may go to great lengths to avoid seeing themselves at all.
 Additionally, they may exercise, change their clothes, or groom themselves excessively.
 Body dysmorphic disorder has the power to affect a person’s social life, since people with the disorder usually feel self-conscious and constantly compare themselves to others.